Diagrammatic method for many-body non-Markovian dynamics: memory effects and entanglement transitions: Unraveling of many-body non-Markovian dynamics

 \subsection{Many-body non-Markovian quantum jumps}

 We consider a many-body system subjected to coherent time evolution.
 For simplicity, we focus on a Hamiltonian dynamics, with Hamilton operator $H$: most of our reasoning also applies to stroboscopic time evolution as realized, for example, in random unitary circuits (on which we will elaborate further in the next sections).
-The unitary evolution governed by $H$ is expressed using the evolution operator $\mathcal U(t,t')=e^{-iH(t'-t)}$.
-We also assume that the jumps occur instantaneously, in a kicked setup, so that there is no non-Hermitian contribution to $\mathcal{U}$ arising from the dissipative dynamics.

 Let us now suppose for simplicity that only one jump operator $a$ acts on the system; the generalization to many decay channels is straightforward.